+At the ground itself located behind the South Stand is the Almondvale Suite, which normally admits visiting supporters.
 George Hobbs informs me, 'The Lime Kiln pub located near to the stadium on Almondvale Boulevard, was quite popular on my last visit'.
 This pub which is part of the 'Hungry Horse' chain also derives meals.
 Whilst up at the nearby Livingston Designer Outler retail park, there is a Wetherspoons pub, called the Newyearfield.
 However no football colours are allowed to be displayed inside the pub.
 Further on inside the Almondvale Shopping Centre is a pub called the Paraffin Lamp.

 Livingston is situated approximately 18 miles west of Edinburgh and easily accessible from the M8 motorway.
 The stadium is fairly well signposted around the town.
 The following directions from the M8 are not necessarily the quickest, but they are fairly straightforward to follow.